 A rattlesnake keeps growing during its entire lifetime.
 As it grows it must shed its outer layer of skin.
 Every time the snake sheds its skin, a new section is added to its rattle.
 My grandmother used to keep an apothecary jar filled with the rattles from snakes that had been killed at her ranch house.
 Some of the rattles were quite long and large and fascinated me as a kid.

 If you do happen upon a rattlesnake, freeze in your tracks.
 Be sure there are not more snakes in your path of retreat.
 Then without turning your back, move away very slowly without making any sudden moves.
 Never make a rattlesnake feel trapped or defensive.
 In general a rattlesnake can strike out for half of its body length.
 However, if it is perched up on a ledge it may be able to strike farther.

 In the wild there is no reason to kill a rattlesnake in its home territory as he is doing his part in nature’s scheme of life.
 However, if one decides to move in by your front door at home or your garden where little ones play, then measures must be taken.
-I have skinned and cooked rattlesnake and yes, it does taste most like chicken.
-However, eating around all of the bones feels like eating fish.
-I recommend barbequing it.
+Never touch a dead snake as it can still bite due to reflexes.
+I have seen a snake continue to bite and wriggle long after being killed.

 My favorite source for rattlesnake information is Zoobooks.
 I used this full color magazine to teach our kids and grandchildren how to stay safe at our country home.
 This great guide prepares children for an encounter and inspires respect for a creature sometimes misunderstood.